What else can we do today?

 Resistance Is Futile

-Well it lies just in your hands.
+It lies in your hands.
 Get a breadboard and go to github.
 Share your experience with us.
-We need to hack more stuff…
+We need to hack more stuff… 😛

 Get in TouchYou got some awesom new ideas?
 Or you think this is boring?
 Please tell us…